hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 }
 ```

-To use the bindings, use Composer?™s [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading).
+To use the bindings, use Composer?ï¿½s [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading).
 For example:

 ```php
 require_once('vendor/autoload.php');